massacresIV/PF1EE/docs/srd/races/versatile-lineages/half-humans.md

 Since a Half-Human lineage is a lineage, you can only apply one, and you cannot take another lineage in addition to your Half-Human lineage.

-When selecting racial traits, you can choose from those available to your race as well as those available to your Half-Human lineage.
+When selecting racial traits, you can choose from those available to your race as well as those available to Humans.

 ---